Ascent-Community/ascent-community/README.md

 ## Usage

-First, create a .env file following the instructions on .env.example
+Follow the instructions in .env.example located at root , frontend and backend folders.

+## Starting

 Then, start your local database.
 Make sure you have Docker installed on your computer: